Integration/Webflow Setup

 4. Click the + button to add a new attribute

-6. Leave the value empty (or add a value if needed for configuration)
+6. Leave the value empty unless the dashboard snippet shows a value

-7. Publish your site to see the changes
+7. Publish your site to test the live scripts

 Common Integration Patterns